KLOMAN, Reverend Henry Felix[1, 2]1870 - 1942 (72 years)

 - Name: Henry F Kloman-Respondent: Yes-Age: 69-Estimated Birth Year: abt 1871-Gender: Male-Race: White-Birthplace: Virginia-Marital Status: Married-Relation to Head of House: Head-Home in 1940: Raleigh, Wake, North Carolina-Map of Home in 1940: View Map-Street: Hillsboro Street-House Number: 900-Farm: No-Inferred Residence in 1935: Farmville, Pitt, North Carolina-Residence in 1935: Farmville, Pitt, North Carolina-Resident on farm in 1935: No-Sheet Number: 1A-institution: Saint Marys School And College 1-33-Number of Household in Order of Visitation: 3-Occupation: Teacher Clergyman-House Owned or Rented: Rented-Value of Home or Monthly Rental if Rented: 20-Attended School or College: No-Highest Grade Completed: College, 5th or subsequent year-Hours Worked Week Prior to Census: 60-Class of Worker: Wage or salary worker in private work-Weeks Worked in 1939: 52-Income: 3200-Income Other Sources: Yes-Household Members: -Name Age-Henry F Kloman 69-Eleanor T Kloman 65

-CLER Y Education Virginia Theological Seminary at Alexandria MILF Y Obituary From NY Times, 30 Aug 1942:
+CLER Y Education Virginia Theological Seminary at Alexandria Served in military Y Obituary From NY Times, 30 Aug 1942:

 Henry F Kloman

 Retired Chaplain of St. Mary's School, Raleigh, N. C., Was Serving in Orange, N. J.

 Ex-Rector of Episcopal Church Near Mount Vernon Once Attended by Washington